Committed Advocacy for Injured Railroad Workers in Denver

 In addition, as a railroad worker you have the right to see the doctor of your choice rather than one recommended by your employer.
 Under the FELA, railroad employees are able to file lawsuits against their employers for the damages they have suffered.
 These damages may include missed wages and future wages, loss of earning capacity, emotional suffering, loss of enjoyment of life, medical bills, and more.
 Traditional workers’ compensation programs are generally much more limited and do not give workers the right to sue their employers.

-Request a Free Consultation with a Denver FELA Attorney
+Request a Free Consultation with a Denver Railroad Accident Attorneys & FELA Claims

 If you are a railroad employee and you were hurt on the job, talk to a Denver FELA lawyer about your case and the rights provided to you by federal law.
 Our Denver firm has been representing railroad injury victims for years.
 At Gerash Steiner Blanton, P.C., we are committed to advancing the rights of the clients we represent, as well as their families.
 Do not hesitate to talk to our experienced personal injury lawyers in Denver about your case.